-The Conversation That America Needs to Have about Race in the Age of Trump [Opinion]
+The Conversation That America Needs To Have About Race In The Age Of Trump [Opinion]

-During the 2016 presidential race, many expressed shock at the frank style of Donald Trump, the then Republican presidential candidate.
+During the 2016 presidential race, many expressed shock at the frank style of Donald Trump, the then-Republican presidential candidate.
 Certainly, people had grown accustomed to hearing platitudes.
-Somewhat interestingly, they had become equally comfortable in lamenting the lack of candidness that characterized political rhetoric.
+Somewhat interestingly, they had become equally comfortable in lamenting the insincerity that characterized political rhetoric.
 Maybe that partially explains the jolt that reverberated throughout the nation as the Trump campaign set its own path and faithfully kept to it.
 What perhaps was the biggest source of astonishment for a number of observers, however, was the president’s outreach to the white working class.
-The resonation of his message with this group left Trump vulnerable to accusations of racism.
-Confounding his critics, he did not scramble to defend himself; he offered no mea culpa.
+The resonating of his message with this group left Trump vulnerable to accusations of racism.
+Nevertheless, confounding his critics, he did not scramble to defend himself; he offered no mea culpa.

-Following his election, people have continued to brand Trump a racist as well as an anti-Semite.
+Since his election, people have continued to brand Trump a racist as well as an anti-Semite.
 At the same time, journalists have pumped out headlines calling attention to the rise of white nationalism.
-According to an article in Newsweek, parallels could be drawn between Trump’s public celebration of Christmas and the agenda of white nationalists, even Nazis, to define America as a nation for white Christians only.
+According to an article in Newsweek, parallels could be drawn between Trump’s public celebration of Christmas and the agendas of white nationalists and even Nazis to define America as a nation for white Christians only.
 Cristina Maza, who penned the article, quoted Professor Richard King of Washington State University, who explores how white supremacists use culture to their political benefit, and author Joe Perry, who wrote a book that looks at how Nazis used Christmas to propagate their ideology.

 The argument of this piece and others like it is that Donald Trump has emboldened this group through his words and actions.
-Beyond using language that they find unsuitable for the president, Trump’s detractors have asserted that his overall conduct has provided cover for the activity of groups that fall under the umbrella of the far right, the members of which have been routinely and stubbornly defined as white, Christian, and often working class.
+Beyond disliking his language, which they find unsuitable for a president, Trump’s detractors have asserted that his overall conduct has provided cover for the activity of groups that fall under the umbrella of the far right, the members of which are routinely and stubbornly defined as white, Christian, and often working class.

 More recently, Trump became subject to his detractors’ biggest torrent of criticism yet when, according to a CNN report (in addition to many others), he allegedly disparaged Haiti and African countries during a meeting with legislators to discuss immigration.
 Moreover, sources claim that the president said that the United States should get more immigrants from countries like Norway.

-For many, these remarks have definitively marked Trump as a racist.
-Conversely, some, like Paul Nehlen, who is again challenging Speaker Ryan, appreciate what they see as candor.
+For many, these alleged remarks have definitively marked Trump as a racist.
+Conversely, some, like Paul Nehlen, who is again seeking to unseat Speaker Ryan, appreciate what they see as candor.

-This has not only angered people, but it has also resulted in them deploring the rise of white nationalism more vociferously.
-In an attempt to address the claims and quell outrage, the president has denied making the perjorative remarks.
+These comments and the positive reaction of some to them have not only angered people, but it has also resulted in them deploring the rise of white nationalism more vociferously.
+In an attempt to address the claims and quell outrage, the president has denied making the pejorative remarks.

 Never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country.
 Never said “take them out.”
 Made up by Dems.
 I have a wonderful relationship with Haitians.
 Probably should record future meetings – unfortunately, no trust!